FAQ - Frequently Asked Questions

 Does WSOU accept demos via mp3 files or links?

-No. We’ve had too many problems with bad and infected files to mess with opening up attachments of any kind.
+No. We’ve had too many problems with bad and infected files to risk opening up attachments of any kind.
 As for links, we are flooded with e-mails every day and often do not have time to follow every link sent to our music staff.
 If you want your music to be heard, it is best to send a CD.

 What should I send along with my CD?